-Terms and Conditions

 Please note the above focus areas and criteria shall be determined and can be amended from time to time by the Organiser and Partner in its absolute discretion.

-c) Unless otherwise permitted by Shell, current employees, past employees, apprentices, trainees, interns, agents, officers or directors of the Organiser, or any other companies within the Shell Group (including joint ventures), Delivery Partner and Partner are not eligible to participate in the Programme.
+c) Unless otherwise permitted by Shell, current employees, past employees, apprentices, trainees, interns, agents, officers or directors of the Organiser, or any other companies within the Shell Group (including joint ventures), Delivery Partner and Partner shall not be eligible to participate in the Programme

 f) Participants are not entitled to enter the Programme if they are resident in a country or jurisdiction where the Programme may breach any law or regulation.
 Where this applies, the Organiser’s invitation to enter the Programme in Singapore is withdrawn.